sweitzel/docker-vpnbox/README.md

     - pick local user as install destination
     - select "Trusted Root Certification Authorities" / "Vertrauenswürdige Stammzertifizierungsstellen" as store
-    - verify in Internet Explorer that e.g. on https://www.google.com no certificate error is popping up anymore (note: Google Chrome is using also the Windows store)
+    - verify in Internet Explorer that e.g. on https://www.google.com no certificate error is popping up anymore (Note: Google Chrome is using also the Windows store)
     - Firefox uses its own Cert store (Settings -> Extended -> Certificates)

 ### IOS